 - Pain in the facial region

-- Difficulty or pain in chewing food
+- Difficulty in chewing food

 Diagnosis and Treatment of TMJ Disorders

-Conservative Non Surgical TMJ Disorders Treatments
+Conservative Non-Surgical TMJ Disorders Treatments

 Surgical Treatments for TMJ Disorders